 How to dream big but set SMART goals

 Your dream house.
 A new car.
 A luxury holiday.
 Seed money to start a business empire.
 We are all for dreaming big.
 The secret to success is dreaming big but thinking SMART.

-First it starts with being specific.
+First, it starts with being specific.
 Say you want a new car, great.
 How much is that going to cost?
 “Write down what your financial goal is and how much money you need to achieve your goal” says our resident Financial Advisor, Alex Kostava

 Measure your goal

 Next, how will you measure your goal?
 “Write down the time frame for when you want to achieve your goal.
 Is it in 6 months, 1 year, 2 years or 5 years time?”, says Alex.
-Notice Alex keeps telling you to write things down?
+Notice how Alex keeps telling you to write things down?

 Make sure your goal is attainable